SanthoshThiyagarajan/weather/README.md

 This project is a great addition to your portfolio, showcasing your front-end development skills and use of APIs for dynamic content.

-Would you like me to format this for GitHub's `README.md` file as well? 🚀